Skip to Main Content

 Being with your child during the dental appointment is key.
 You will be the most familiar face in the room, so you can help keep your child calm and distracted during the visit.
 Admittedly it can be difficult to stay calm while your child is having a difficult time but just being there to support them will make your child feel safer and more at ease.

-Our Burnaby children's dentists happily treat children with special needs.
 Contact us today to learn more about our practice and book an appointment for your child.

 Download the FREE SmileTown Kids' Activity Booklet.